Assistant Professor of Political Theory | Department of Political Science

 “Vernacularizing Decolonial Politics: Proposals from Puerto Rico and Colombia.”

 “Realist-Utopian Reflexivity in the Age of Power Politics: E.H.
 Carr and the Colonial Legacies of International Progress.”
+Under Review.

 “Naming Negritudes: Transnational Solidarity and Postcolonial Futures in the Colombian Pan-African Congress.”